MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-overview.md

 - Get started quickly with the [**Home** page](https://dataexplorer.azure.com/home), which provides free and immediate access to the **help** cluster and the [samples gallery](web-ui-samples-gallery.md), complete with sample data, query tutorials, and built in dashboards.
 From the **Home** page, you can also easily create a [free cluster](start-for-free.md) or connect to your own clusters.
 To help you on your journey, check out additional information including **Recommended** reading and basic and advanced **Documentation**.
 - In the **Data** tab, explore the [**Data Management**](https://dataexplorer.azure.com/oneclick) page, to ingest and organize data.
 The [one click ingestion](ingest-data-one-click.md) wizard makes data ingestion fast and intuitive.
 - Once you've ingested either your own data or accessed the **help** cluster, check out the **Query** tab to open the [query editor window](https://dataexplorer.azure.com).
-From here you can [write](write-queries.md) and run your own KQL commands and queries, or learn from descriptive tutorials in the [samples gallery](https://dataexplorer.azure.com/clusters/help) to help you get started.
+From here you can [write](write-queries.md) and run your own Kusto Query Language commands and queries, or learn from descriptive tutorials in the [samples gallery](https://dataexplorer.azure.com/clusters/help) to help you get started.
 - [**Dashboards**](https://dataexplorer.azure.com/dashboards) allow you to [visualize](azure-data-explorer-dashboards.md) and explore either your own data or built in dashboards from the samples gallery.
 - [**MyCluster**](https://dataexplorer.azure.com/freecluster) allows you to explore the capabilities of Azure Data Explorer for free [using](start-for-free-web-ui.md) your own data.

-## Explore the Home page
+## Explore the home page

 Take action on the sample data provided or explore your own data.

-- Explore sample data with KQL.
+- Explore sample data with Kusto Query Language.
 Choose a dataset from the [samples gallery](web-ui-samples-gallery.md) that is most relevant to your needs.
 Then explore the provided hands-on tutorials to learn KQL and run queries.
-- Explore [sample dashboards](web-ui-samples-gallery.md#explore-sample-dashboards) to visualize data and gain insights.
+- Gain insights and visualize data with [sample dashboards](web-ui-samples-gallery.md#explore-sample-dashboards).
-- Explore your own data.
-Connect to an existing cluster or bring your own data and [analyze it for free using My Cluster](start-for-free.md).
+- Connect to an existing cluster or bring your own data and [analyze it for free using My Cluster](start-for-free.md).

-## Manage your data
+## Ingest your data

 Ingest and organize your data to explore data in a variety of ways.